peertransfer/sinatra_permitted_params/README.md

 # SinatraPermittedParams

-A simple parameter filtering control for Sinatra
+A simple parameter filtering for Sinatra

 ## Installation